Best Cheap Health Insurance in Rhode Island (2026)

 Silver health plans have average rates and middle-of-the-road costs that you pay when you go to the doctor.
 Consider a Silver plan if you typically only go to the hospital a few times per year.

-Bronze plans have cheap monthly rates, but you'll pay very high costs before coverage starts for non-preventive services.
-Consider a Bronze plan if you're young, healthy and you can easily cover an expensive medical bill from your savings.
+Bronze plans have cheap monthly rates, but you'll pay very high costs before coverage starts for services outside of preventive care.
+Consider a Bronze plan if you're younger and/or generally healthy, and can easily cover an expensive medical bill from your savings.

 More discounts and free health insurance plans in RI